 2.3 Exploiting the Political and Legal Gaps

 One of the factors that created this unique political space for Wallenberg and his colleagues was the failure of the Hungarians, and latterly, the Germans, to enforce the rules of diplomatic law.
 The law of diplomatic privileges and immunities have developed over many centuries and some elements, such as the principle of diplomatic inviolability, can be traced back many centuries.
 Although diplomatic law was not fully codified until the Vienna Convention on Diplomatic Relations 1961 (Vienna Convention), the vast majority of rules contained therein were well established in 1944.
 Nevertheless, although there was general agreement on the content of the law during peacetime, its status during armed conflict was less clear.
 Even the most basic concepts of the law have frequently been challenged during armed conflict and this was certainly the case during the Second World War.
 For example in relation to the present discussion, while Hungary had initially observed the rights and privileges of neutral diplomats in Budapest, this waned after the German invasion in 1944.
 This change in attitude came to a head on 24 December 1944 when the Swedish and Finnish embassies were invaded and ransacked by Hungarian militia and police.
-That this was an illegal act was clear, even in the context of an armed conflict and could not be denied by either the Hungary or the Germany.
+That this was an illegal act was clear, even in the context of an armed conflict and could not be denied by either the Hungary or Germany.
 However, in relation to other provisions of diplomatic law there was considerably less clarity.
 For example, in relation to the Schutzpass, it is surprising that Hungarian officials and, latterly, the German military appeared continuously, over a significant time period, to give effect to these despite the fact that they had no value in international or domestic law.
 Similarly the practice of declaring houses and, ultimately, whole parts of cities to be foreign territory was of dubious legality, even in 1944.
 Thus, the notion of ‘exterritoriality’ as a juridical foundation of diplomatic law had been rejected by theorists and practitioners alike around the turn of the twentieth century as ‘a fiction which has no foundation either in law or in fact ... the mere employment of this unfortunate expression is liable to lead to errors and to legal consequences which are absolutely inadmissible’ Once again, it is surprising that the Hungarian and German authorities allowed Wallenberg and his colleagues to get away with the practice of creating safe-houses.

 Perhaps most surprising of all is the fact that Wallenberg was never expelled from Hungary as his activities became more and more unacceptable in the eyes of the Hungarian authorities.
 The right to declare individual diplomats persona non grata has been a ‘fundamental principle’ of diplomatic law that has ‘existed from the earliest period of diplomatic practice’.
 It would seem that, initially at least, the Hungarians sought to maintain good relations with Sweden and treated its diplomats well.
 In this context, the declaration of persona non grata might have appeared inappropriate.
 However, after the German invasion and the installation of the Nyilas as the Hungarian government on 15 October 1944 it seems that the opportunity to expel Wallenberg and other ‘renegade’ diplomats was still not seriously considered.
 It is unclear why this might have been the case but it reflected a more general political and legal void which manifested itself in an apparent uncertainty, among both the Hungarians and the invading German forces, about what to do with Wallenberg and his colleagues.